arduino/library-registry/README.md

    **ⓘ** You should only need to wait a few minutes at most.
 1. If you see that the pull request was merged, this means your library has been successfully registered 🎉 and the library will be available for installation via Library Manager within a day's time.
 If instead the comment from the bot says that a problem was found, please promptly follow the provided instructions to resolve the problem.
 There is additional information about resolving problems below.

+---

+**ⓘ** In addition to checking for problems that block the acceptance of the library, the automated system also displays warnings when it identifies potential areas for improvement in the library.
+We do recommend you pay attention to these warnings and act on them.
+However, warnings do not block or otherwise affect the registration of the library.
+It is only the items labeled as errors that block acceptance.

+---

 The problem may be either with your pull request or with the library:

 #### If the problem is with the pull request: